Scotland Yard (1941 film)

-Scotland Yard is a 1941 American crime drama film starring Nancy Kelly and Edmund Gwenn about a fugitive whose visage has been altered with plastic surgery.
-The film was directed by Norman Foster.
-It is also known as Uncensored.
+Scotland Yard is a 1941 American crime drama film directed by Norman Foster and starring Nancy Kelly, Edmund Gwenn and John Loder about a fugitive whose visage has been altered with plastic surgery.
+It is also known by the alternative title Uncensored.
 It is a remake of the 1930 film of the same title, which was in turn based on a 1929 play Scotland Yard by Denison Clift.
 The film's sets were designed by the art directors Lewis Creber and Richard Day.

 Plot

 When bank robber Dakin Barrolles is on the run from the police, he manages to sneak into the house of respectable Sir John Lasher and his wife Sandra.
 He finds the drunken Sir Lasher in the course of verbally abusing his wife, fearing his upcoming military service.
 Barolles tells the banker off, then robs the couple of their car and a special locket with pictures of the couple inside.
-Unfortunately, Barrolles is caught as he is about to leave the house, by Inspector Henry James Cork of the Scotland Yard.
+Unfortunately, Barrolles is caught as he is about to leave the house, by Inspector Henry James Cork of Scotland Yard.
 Barrolles manages to escape once again from the inspector, and disappears into the night.

-Some time later Cork finally manages to track the robber down, discovering that he enlisted under a false name and became a respected soldier in His Majesty's Army.
-Corks intelligence says that Barrolles was killed at Dunkerque, but he is in fact still alive.
+Some time later Cork finally manages to track the robber down, discovering that he enlisted under a false name and became a respected soldier in the British Army.
+Cork's intelligence says that Barrolles was killed at Dunkirk, but he is in fact still alive.
 His face was terribly disfigured during battle and he was sent to a hospital in Scotland to recover.
 Since the doctors have no identification of the man, they look at the locket, which Barrolles is still carrying, and believe he is the man on the picture.
 They reconstruct his face so that he looks just like the picture, which is the face of Sir John Lasher.
 When Barrolles wakes up he decides to play along and pose as Lasher.
 He figures he can use it to rob the man's bank.

 Barrolles goes back to Sandra, pretending to be her husband returning from the war, with amnesia, explaining the fact that he doesn't remember a thing about their lives together.
 Sandra is happy with him returning as a different man than when he left her.